pineapplegiant/spaceduck-vscode/README.md

 ## Colors are wrong

 This repository aims to maintain a color pallet as close to `https://github.com/pineapplegiant/spaceduck` as possible within vscode/vscodium.
-If you see areas for improvement, please feel free to submit a pull request.
+If you see areas for improvement, please feel free to submit a pull request or create an issue.

 ## TODO
 - [ ] Update syntax for Terminal